COPIM/expub_compendium/web/content/colophon.md

-## Beta 1.0 (2023)
+## Version 2.0 (2023)

-Version 1.0 has been curated by Janneke Adema, Julien McHardy, and Simon Bowie.
+Version 2.0 has been curated by Janneke Adema, Julien McHardy, and Simon Bowie.
 Future versions will be overseen, curated, and maintained by an Editorial Board (members TBC).

 Back-end coding by [Simon Bowie](https://simonxix.com), front-end coding by [Joel Galvez](https://www.joelgalvez.com/), design by Joel Galvez & Martina Vanini.